omegapointnorge/itv-kurs/react-redux-webapi/README.md

 ```

 ##Adding Redux
 Instead of having the state of the application directly in the react container component we will use a immutable state container (redux).
+Have a look at [Redux Basics](https://redux.js.org/basics) for an introduction to redux.

 Go to `index.js` in src-directory, and wrap the `<App />` component in a provider component from react-redux.